zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 out of hand, they’ve become too extreme, they’ve be come something that doesn’t have reasonable limits anymore.

 Hilary says, “What’s happening to campaign finance reform?”
-The expression “campaign finance reform” has three words: “campaig n,” which refers to the process of someone trying to get elected to a polit ical office; “finance,” which refers to money; and “reform,” which refers to tryi ng to change things.
+The expression “campaign finance reform” has three words: “campaig n,” which refers to the process of someone trying to get elected to a polit ical office; “finance,” which refers to money; and “reform,” which refers to trying to change things.
 Putting those three words together you get a term that is u sed to describe people’s efforts in the past several years in the U.S. to tr y to make elections more fair.
 Nowadays if you have a lot of money you have a bett er chance of being elected to a political office.
-Campaign finance reform tri ed to equal the contributions, mostly by having the government give candidates mon ey to run for political office or limiting the amount of money you could spend.
+Campaign finance reform tri ed to equal the contributions, mostly by having the government give candidates money to run for political office or limiting the amount of money you could spend.
 I t hasn’t been very successful in the United States, but we won’t talk about that right now.

 Hilary’s asking the question, “What happened to cam paign finance reform?
 After years of talking about it, we still have lots of po litical action committees using soft money to finance media campaigns.”
 Three terms the re: first, “political action committees” are organizations that take their money  and buy advertisements or try to influence the public about either a certain political issue or a certain political candidate, someone who’s trying to become governor or senator or president, whatever the elected office is.
 Political action c ommittees are not under control of the person who’s running for president or runnin g for senator – who’s trying to become president, for example; political action com mittees are independent.
 “Soft money” is money that is donated to a politica l organization, but not directly to the candidate.
 So it’s money you would give to a political action committee, which we often refer to by its acronym “PAC.”
 You give money to a PAC, and that way you can avoid any legal limits on the amou nt of money you can give directly to a candidate.
 Part of campaign finance reform in the United States involves limiting the amount of money any one perso n can give another person to run for office – to try to win an election.
 But if  you give money to a PAC, you can avoid that limit; that’s why we call it “soft money ,” it’s easier to move around.
 “Media campaigns” refer to television advertisement s, Internet advertisements, radio ads; all of those are part of media campaigns .